How do I apply? When can I apply?

 We use MedHub!
 MedHub will house your schedules for rotations, clinics, call, and conferences.
 Additionally, fellows use MedHub to submit leave requests and access to fellowship and GME resources.
 These resources include, but are not limited to: Policies and Procedures, curriculum documents, rotation materials, recommended reading lists, and additional information on well-being, Diversity and Inclusion, COVID-19, and ACGME Milestones.

 What do your fellows do upon graduation?

-We help tailor our fellows’ experience to suit their personal and professional goals, whether that be to find a job in academics or the private sector post-fellowship.
-We usually see an even split of fellows going into academics or private practice, all typically within the Electrophysiology field.
+We help tailor our fellows’ experiences to suit their personal and professional goals, whether that be to find a job in academics or the private sector post-fellowship.
+We usually see an even split of fellows going into academics or private practice, all typically within the Heart Failure field.

 Visit our Recent Graduates page to see where each of our graduates were hired at post-graduation!